 List of generic equipment with long lead time requirements in the TSP footprint.
-TPL-001-4 R2.1.5 defines the equipment to be studied in this analysis as having a lead time of one year or longer.
+TPL-001-5.1 R2.1.5 defines the equipment to be studied in this analysis as having a lead time of one year or longer.

-Provide known long term outages with a duration of at least six months or longer that are applicable to the summer peak and off peak study cases of the 2021 RTP.
+Provide known outages that are applicable to the summer peak and off peak study cases of the 2022 RTP and corresponding technical rationale.

 Following the response to the above data request, the generation, transmission, and load data in the SSWG start cases will be updated using the input assumptions discussed in this scope document.
 The summer peak and the minimum load cases will be prepared in this step.
 The reliability start cases and initial N-1 criteria violations will be shared with stakeholders via the MIS Secure area.